Aman29web/service-app/README.md

-# ServiceHub – Services Marketplace
+# ServiceHub – Services Marketplace-

 ServiceHub is a three-sided services marketplace where customers can discover and book services, vendors can manage their services and availability, and admins can manage vendors, categories, bookings, payments, and permissions.